willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 in this definition before presenting the perceptron:

 * *learning* is concerned with the problem of constructing a function $f : X
-  \rightarrow Y$, where $X$ denotes the feature space (i.e. the vector space of data that we want to predict a class from), $Y$ denotes the label space (i.e. the space in which the desired result resides).
+  \rightarrow Y$, where $X$ denotes the feature space, $Y$ denotes the label space.
-* *feature space*, the domain of the predictive function $f$.
+* *feature space*, the vector space of data we want to predict a class from (domain of $f$).
 The data available to be used as input to the model influences the choice of domain, e.g. an image of size $W \times H$ could be analysed for edges and those used as the feature vector, or every pixel could be used in $W \times H$ long vector as input to the predictive function, amongst many other possibilities.
-* *label space*, the co-domain of the predictive function $f$.
-This is the space of answers the function will output.
+* *label space*, the vector space in which the desired result resides (co-domain of $f$).
 * *supervised learning* uses a labelled training set $X_{\text{train}} =
   \{ (\bm{x}_0, y_0), \ldots, (\bm{x}_n, y_n) \}$ to learn $f$ where each instance
   in $X_{\text{train}}$ is used.